bsc-iitm/python-textbook/docs/chapter-3/lesson-3.1.md

 The code given above prints all positive integers less than or equal to 50 that are divisible by 3.
 Whenever `x` is not divisible by 3, we do not want to print the number, so we continue to the next iteration.

-The similarity between `break` and `continue` is that whenever either statement is encountered in a loop, all the statements that follow it are skipped.
-The main difference is that, `break` exits the loop whereas `continue` moves to the next iteration.
+The similarity between `#!py break` and `#!py continue` is that whenever either statement is encountered in a loop, all the statements that follow it are skipped.
+The main difference is that, `#!py break` exits the loop whereas `#!py continue` moves to the next iteration.

-`break` and `continue` are interesting features offered by Python.
-However, it is important to note that both the examples that we just discussed can be written without using `break` or `continue`.
+`#!py break` and `#!py continue` are interesting features offered by Python.
+However, it is important to note that both the examples that we just discussed can be written without using `#!py break` or `#!py continue`.
 It is left as an exercise for the reader to figure out how this can be done.